NU-Digital-Cultures/Trout/GentrificationInNewcastle.md

 - Ouseburn is a major victim of gentrification and has seen a huge influx of new student accomodation being built
 - The poem cited in this could be used as an example of one of the tenants' submissions
 - There are various of protests and petitions aimed at preventing the gentrification of Newcastle (can just search and many come up eg. on Change.org)
-- Byker is also a victm: https://newcastleareas.wordpress.com/byker/byker-a-way-forward/
+- Byker is also a victim: https://newcastleareas.wordpress.com/byker/byker-a-way-forward/